 What Is Effeminacy?

-Not to be confused with “femininity,” Effeminacy is the opposite of masculinity.
-St. Thomas Aquinas, who was an immensely influential philosopher and theologian, defines it as an unwillingness to put aside pleasure in order to pursue what is arduous (difficult).
-Well, that sounds like Sloth.
-What’s the difference?
-With Sloth it’s an aversion to what’s hard.
-With Effeminacy it’s an attachment to the pleasure.
+Not to be confused with “femininity,” effeminacy is the opposite of masculinity.
+St. Thomas Aquinas, who was an immensely influential philosopher and theologian, defines effeminacy as an unwillingness to put aside pleasure in order to pursue what is difficult.
+Well, that sounds like sloth, so what’s the difference?
+Sloth is an aversion to what’s hard, while effeminacy is an attachment to the pleasure.

 Effeminacy is an unwillingness to put aside pleasure in order to pursue what is difficult.